Are You Covered by Workers Compensation if Injured at a Holiday Party or Company Event?

 Travel Status

-Tammy’s case is unique because she is usually helping clients in our Denver office and traveled here to Greeley for our holiday party.
+Tammy’s case is unique because she usually helps clients in our Denver office and travels here to Greeley for our holiday party.
 Any time throughout the year that Tammy travels to Denver, she is considered to be on “travel status.”
 If anything should happen to Tammy while she is on travel status, it’s most likely regarded as work-related and covered under workers’ compensation.

 As you can see, getting injured at a holiday party or company picnic or participating in a company activity can be fairly complicated in terms of filing a workers’ compensation claim.